-In this work we introduced and studied a random matrix model of the Kolmogorov-Zakharov turbulence.
+In this work, we introduced and studied a random matrix model of the Kolmogorov-Zakharov turbulence.
 The model evolution is described by purely dynamical equations of motion without any external thermal bath or noise.
-As shown in [12], in absence of dynamical pumping and dissipation, the Hamiltonian chaotic dynamics leads to a thermal equilibrium distribution with energy equipartition over energies of linear modes.
-Thus the dynamical evolution produces an emergence of thermal law description of statistical mechanics.
+As shown in [12], in the absence of dynamical pumping and dissipation, the Hamiltonian chaotic dynamics leads to a thermal equilibrium distribution with energy equipartition over energies of linear modes.
+Thus the dynamical evolution produces an emergence of a thermal law description of statistical mechanics.
 The introduction of energy and norm pumping at low energy modes and dissipation at high energy modes (also described by dynamical equations only) leads to a global chaotic attractor which describes an energy flow from low to high energies corresponding to the KZ theory concept [4].
-This direct turbulent flow is characterized by an algebraic decay of norm from low to high energies with the exponent being close to the KZT theoretical value $(s_0 = 1)$.
+This direct turbulent flow is characterized by an algebraic decay of norm from low to high energies, with the exponent being close to the KZT theoretical value ($s_0 = 1$).
 Thus the studied system can be viewed as a purely dynamical model of KZ turbulence.
-At the same time, we show that in this model a turbulent flow appears only at a pumping strength being above a certain chaos border related to KAM integrability of motions in the case of very weak nonlinearity.
-We also show that the RMM case of KZT is rather generic and even when linear eigenmodes are exponentially localized in the lattice basis due to Anderson localization we still have the direct turbulent cascade well described by KZ theory when pumping is above a certain chaos border.
+At the same time, we show that in this model, a turbulent flow appears only at a pumping strength that is above a certain chaos border related to KAM integrability of motions in the case of very weak nonlinearity.
+We also show that the RMM case of KZT is rather generic and, even when linear eigenmodes are exponentially localized in the lattice basis due to Anderson localization, we still have the direct